thanpolas/toddmotto.github.io/_posts/2013-03-24-flaunt-js-for-stylish-responsive-navigations-with-nested-click-to-reveal.md

 	<a href="//github.com/toddmotto/flaunt-js" onclick="_gaq.push(['_trackEvent', 'Click', 'Fork Flaunt', 'Flaunt Fork']);">Fork</a>
 </div>

-Taking the same skeleton from my (earlier post on responsive navigation)[http://toddmotto.com/building-an-html5-responsive-menu-with-media-queries-javascript/], Flaunt is a script built so you can flaunt awesomely clever design on your site in seconds, whilst overcoming design/functionality hurdles.
+Taking the same skeleton from my [earlier post on responsive navigation](http://toddmotto.com/building-an-html5-responsive-menu-with-media-queries-javascript), Flaunt is a script built so you can flaunt awesomely clever design on your site in seconds, whilst overcoming design/functionality hurdles.

 ### HTML
 Let's establish the markup to see how Flaunt will benefit us: